Jamesbarford/http-parser/README.md

-# HTTP Request Parser
+# HTTP Request/Response Parser

-An implementation for parsing an http response/request.
+An implementation for parsing an http request/response.

 ## HTTP Request